 Is the owner on site?
 If so who is it, if not who is the manager?

 The owner is Marco Ruz.
 He is often on site looking after the operation.
 Marco is a skilled tarpon angler and is an invaluable resource for anglers on site that have questions about targeting the babies.
 Marco also manages other operations so he may or may not be there during your trip.
-However the manager Beto is almost always on site.
-He is simply a fantastic host that is fun, attentive and a consummate professional.
-He will look after your every need and assists you with any questions that may come up during your trip.
+A lodge manager is always on site while anglers are there in cases any issues or questions come up.